Tornado Weekend!

 December 28, 2011 will mark my 50th year on this planet.

-In lieu of the recent passing of Oklahoma State University women's basketball coach (Kurt Budke) and his assistant coach (Miranda Serna) both dying tragically in a plane crash together with Olin and Paula Branstetter (OSU Alumni and owners of the single-engine plane) Thursday, November 17, 2011 (may their souls rest in peace and may God's eternal light shine perpetually upon them); I dedicate 2012 as the year of living life to its fullest so that I may better honor their memory as well as all those whom have gone before us.
+In lieu of the recent passing of Oklahoma State University women's basketball coach Kurt Budke and his assistant coach Miranda Serna (both died tragically in a plane crash together with Olin and Paula Branstetter, November 17, 2011), I pledge to live my life to its fullest so that I may better honor their memory as well as all those whom have gone before us.

-look forward to sharing a spectacular 2012 with you as we get to know each
+I look forward to sharing a spectacular 2012 with you as we get to know each other together through this blog.

 References: